 Tier 1: In pairs, using Zoom and assigned prompts, you will engage across differences and find solidarity among your commonalities with someone different than you.
 Six meetings in total.
 Four of those are with your pair during an agreed upon time.
 Program operates between September 13 (opening session at 12noon) and October 22.
 Faculty and staff only.
 Applications due September 3.

 Tier 2: In a 15 person group, join a group of faculty, staff and students for the intentional practice of dialoguing across difference of identity, experience and opinion over a 5-week period.
 Each cohort's topic will be informed by a kind of media to guide conversation.
 Program operates between October 4 and November 5.
 Time fo each cohort TBD.
 Open to students, staff and faculty.
 Applications due by September 20.

 Fall 2021 cohort topics include:

-Sustainability & You: Building a Better World [Open to Students Only]
+Sustainability & You: Building a Better World [Open to Students, Staff and Faculty]

 Facilitators: Harshita Sood & Alden Smith

 What Are American Values?
 [Open to Students, Staff and Faculty]